Domicile Declaration (Quebec)

 Sixth, information regarding any previous domicile within the preceding 12 months is important for evaluating the continuity and stability of the declared domicile, particularly when the declarant has recently moved.
 The previous address and the date of departure should be included.

-Seventh, a comprehensive list of all available supporting documentary evidence corroborates the sworn declaration.
+Seventh, a thorough list of all available supporting documentary evidence corroborates the sworn declaration.
 Accepted documents typically include: a signed lease agreement (bail) under the Loi sur la protection du consommateur or the Civil Code; a property deed (acte de vente) from the Registre foncier du Québec; recent Hydro-Québec or Énergir utility bills; internet or telecommunications invoices from Videotron, Bell, Cogeco, or another provider; the most recent municipal tax notice (avis de cotisation) or school tax notice; bank statements from Desjardins, Banque Nationale, TD, or another institution; official government correspondence from Revenu Québec, the Canada Revenue Agency, or RAMQ; and the Quebec health insurance card or SAAQ driver's licence.
 The more corroborating documents available, the stronger the overall evidence of domicile.

 Eighth, the bonne foi (good faith) clause required by article 1375 C.c.Q. confirms that the declaration is made with honesty, transparency, and without any intent to mislead.
 The governing law section confirms the application of the Code civil du Québec, the Loi sur le serment, and the Criminal Code of Canada, confirming that false declarations carry criminal consequences.